Kim Lab

 Areas of Interest

-Research interests: reactive oxygen species (ROS) generation, secondary thalamic injury, signal transduction after brain injury, crosstalk between cells in brains, angiogenesis and drug discovery.
+Research interests: Neuroinflammation, interferon-stimulated genes (ISGs), reactive oxygen species (ROS) generation, secondary thalamic injury, signal transduction following brain injury, intercellular crosstalk in the brain, angiogenesis, and drug discovery.

 Research & Experience